10 Top-Rated Attractions in Grenoble & Easy Day Trips

 See also: Where to Stay in Grenoble

-1 Vieille Ville (Old Town)
+1. Vieille Ville (Old Town)

-2 Musée de Grenoble
+2. Musée de Grenoble

 Address: 5 Place de Lavalette, Grenoble

-3 Fort de la Bastille
+3. Fort de la Bastille

-This fascinating crypt offers a rare glimpse of the art and architecture from the earliest period of the Middle Ages.
-Visitors will be amazed by this incredible ancient sight.
-The museum's presentations and antique mausoleums create a vivid picture of the religious history that dates back 1,500 years.
+This fascinating crypt offers a glimpse of the art and architecture from the earliest period of the Middle Ages.
+The museum displays a collection of archaeological objects, along with visual presentations that create a vivid picture of the religious history that dates back 1,500 years.

 Address: Place Saint-Laurent, Grenoble

-5 Musée de la Résistance et de la Déportation de l'Isère
+9. Musée de la Résistance et de la Déportation de l'Isère

 Address: 14 Rue Hébert, Grenoble

-6 Musée Dauphinois
+10. Musée Dauphinois

 Address: 30 Rue Maurice Gignoux, Grenoble